-When students log onto www.fafsa.gov, they will be advised on all the documentation they must have to complete the FAFSA.
+When students log into www.fafsa.gov, they will be advised on all the documentation they must have to complete the FAFSA.
 A complete and accurate application will prevent delays in processing their financial aid.
 The college code for A-B Tech is 004033.

 Students should make sure they receive and retain a copy of the confirmation number when their FAFSA is submitted.
-After the Department of Education processes the application, an electronic file with the information the College needs to process financial aid for the student will be transmitted to the A-B Tech Financial Aid Office.
-Also, when the FAFSA is processed, the student will receive the Student Aid Report (SAR) by email or a hard copy of the report may be mailed.
+After the Department of Education processes the application, an electronic file will be transmitted to the A-B Tech Financial Aid Office for processing.
+Additionally, when the FAFSA is processed, the student will receive the Student Aid Report (SAR) by email or a hard copy of the report may be mailed.

 All correspondence from the Financial Aid Office is sent to students via their A-B Tech student email account.
-All students who apply for financial aid are automatically assigned a student email account.
+All students who apply to A-B Tech are automatically assigned a student email account.
 Information regarding how to access the student email account can be found online at abtech.edu/students/email.
-Students should check their student email regularly for information regarding missing financial aid documentation, class information, registration, billing status, etc.
+It is the student's responsibility to check their student email regularly for information regarding missing financial aid documentation, class information, registration, billing status, etc.

-After financial aid is completely processed, students can go to their WebAdvisor account to view their award notification, which tells them how much and what types of financial aid they will receive.
+After the financial aid file is completely processed, students can go to their WebAdvisor account to view their award letter, which displays how much and what types of financial aid they will receive.
+It is important for students to remember that the award letter is based on a full-time enrollment status.
+Financial aid awards will be adjusted for all students who are enrolled in a less than full-time enrollment status.
 Students can access their WebAdvisor account from the A-B Tech website at abtech.edu.

 Students will find all the web links mentioned above, as well as other helpful sources of financial aid assistance, on the A-B Tech website.
-Students should visit abtech.edu, click on the student link, and scroll down to the financial aid link.
+Students should visit abtech. edu, click on the future student link, and scroll down to the financial aid link.
 Computers are available for student use in the K. Ray Bailey Student Services Center.

-Students seeking additional information about the Financial Aid Program at A-B Tech are urged to contact the Financial Aid Office in the K. Ray Bailey Student Services Center.
+Students seeking additional information about the

+Financial Aid Program at A-B Tech are urged to contact the Financial Aid Office in the K. Ray Bailey Student Services Center.